EddyTheCo/Shimmerpp/_posts/2023-07-09-Setting_the_SDK.md

 This post explains the basic setup of the SDK to use the Qt/C++ component libraries of Shimmer++.
-The Shimmer++ component libraries relay on [Qt6](https://www.qt.io/product/qt6/technical-specifications) and its powerful CMake support.
+The Shimmer++ component libraries rely on [Qt6](https://www.qt.io/product/qt6/technical-specifications) and its powerful CMake support.
 To start developing Qt/C++ application for the Shimmer ecosystem one should check the current Qt support for your platform.

 - [x] [Qt for Linux/X11](https://doc.qt.io/qt-6/linux.html)